invertase/dart_firebase_admin/packages/dart_firebase_admin/README.md

 ```

 From this point onwards, using Firestore with the admin ADK
-is roughtly equivalent to using [FlutterFire](https://github.com/firebase/flutterfire).
+is roughly equivalent to using [FlutterFire](https://github.com/firebase/flutterfire).

 Using this `Firestore` object, you'll find your usual collection/query/document
 objects.